-The ICRG seeks proposals of high scientific merit from investigators who show promise of disseminating their work at high-impact conferences and in prestigious, peer-reviewed scientific journals.
+The ICRG seeks proposals of high scientific merit from investigators who show promise of making a contribution to the field by disseminating work at high-impact conferences and in prestigious, peer-reviewed scientific journals.

 An appropriate scientific review group convened in accordance with the standard ICRG peer review procedures, modeled on those of the National Institutes of Health (NIH), will evaluate applications for scientific and technical merit.